How to Get a Pest Control Technician License in Massachusetts

 Last updated: March 2, 2026

 Massachusetts is a high-value market centered on Boston and its surrounding suburbs, making it an excellent place to start a career as a pest control technician.
 Licensing in Massachusetts is overseen by the Massachusetts Department of Agricultural Resources — Pesticide Bureau.
-The process requires 0 hours of pre-license education and costs between $1,000 and $2,000 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the Massachusetts Commercial Pesticide Applicator Exam (administered by Massachusetts Department of Agricultural Resources — Pesticide Bureau) with a score of at least 70%.

-Massachusetts requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Massachusetts does not require any pre-license education hours.
 Budget between $1,000 and $2,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring pest control technicians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |